MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-table-command.md

 ### Expanded syntax

-The expanded syntax offers the most flexibility as you can define a query to delete rows and a different query to append rows:
+The expanded syntax offers the flexibility to define a query to delete rows and a different query to append rows:

 `.update` `table` *TableName* `delete` *DeleteIdentifier* `append` *AppendIdentifier* [`with` `(` *propertyName* `=` *propertyValue* [`,` ...]`)`] `<|`